Avaiga/taipy-doc/docs/knowledge_base/demos/covid_dashboard.md

 ## 4. **Predictions**

-The Predictions page empowers users to create scenarios for predicting future COVID-19 data.
-By specifying a scenario name and prediction date, users can generate predictions for a particular country.
-The dashboard keeps a record of all scenarios, making it easy to review and compare predictions.
+The Predictions page allows users to make predictions about future COVID-19 data.
+Users can do this by naming their scenario and choosing a date for their prediction.
+This prediction is then made for a specific country.
+The dashboard keeps a record of all these scenarios, making it simple for users to look at and compare their predictions.

 ## 5. **World Page**